viodotcom/ackend-assignment-elixir/README.md

 1. Develop a library/component with two main features:
    - A service that parses the CSV file containing the raw data and persists it in a database;
    - An interface to provide access to the geolocation data (model layer);
-1. Develop a REST API that uses the aforementioned library to expose the geolocation data.
+1. Develop a REST API that uses the library above to expose the geolocation data.

 In doing so:

-- Define a data format suitable for the data contained in the CSV file;
+- Define a data format suitable for the data contained in the CSV file.
-- Sanitise the entries: the file comes from an unreliable source, this means that the entries can be duplicated, may miss some value, the value can not be in the correct format or completely bogus;
+- Sanitise the entries: the CVS file comes from an unreliable source, which means that the entries can be duplicated, may miss some value, the value can not be in the correct format, or maybe completely bogus.
-- At the end of the import process, return some statistics about the time elapsed, as well as the number of entries accepted/discarded;
+- At the end of the import process, return some statistics about the time elapsed, as well as the number of entries accepted/discarded.
-- The library should be configurable by an external configuration (particularly with regards to the DB configuration);
+- The library should be configurable by an external configuration (particularly with regards to the DB configuration).
-- The API layer should implement a single HTTP endpoint that, given an IP address, returns information about the IP address' location (e.g. country, city).
+- The API layer should implement a single HTTP endpoint that, given an IP address, returns information about the IP address location (e.g. country, city).

-### Expected outcome and shipping:
+### Output

+1. We expect to see the code for the following, available in one or multiple git repositories (ex.
+GitHub, GitLab, Bitbucket, ...):

-- A library/component that packages the import service and the interface for accessing the geolocation data;
+   - A library/component that packages the import service and the interface for accessing the geolocation data.
-- A REST API application that uses the aforementioned library
+   - A REST API application that uses the library above.

-- Deploy the project on a cloud platform of your choice (e.g. [Gigalixir](https://www.gigalixir.com/), [Heroku](https://www.heroku.com/), [Fly.io](https://fly.io/), [Digital Ocean](https://www.digitalocean.com/), AWS, Google Cloud or Azure).
-- Import part of the sample data in the deployed application (according to the could platform limits).
+2. We also expect to see the application running.
+To do that, the code should be deployed on a Cloud Platform of your choice (e.g. [Gigalixir](https://www.gigalixir.com/), [Heroku](https://www.heroku.com/), [Fly.io](https://fly.io/), [Digital Ocean](https://www.digitalocean.com/), AWS, Google Cloud or Azure), and the sample data, should be imported into the deployed application (according to the cloud platform limits).
+Please use `cloud_data_dump.csv` as the file to import into the deployed application.
+3. We would like to see your train of thought and trade-offs written down in a file.

 #### Bonus